-- 3.2 Wherever appropriate, Reporting Persons are encouraged to engage with a process of reconciliation using a restorative approach.
+3.2 College is committed to creating an environment for reconciliation where it is appropriate and to building trust in its reporting mechanisms and reconciliation processes.
+Reporting Persons are supported to engage with a process of reconciliation using a restorative approach.
 This does not require both students to be in a room together (though that may be an option).
 It involves a trained facilitator helping the students to reach an agreement about restorative actions that would resolve the complaint.
-This process involves the Responding student accepting that they have caused harm, whether intentionally or not, and taking action to resolve the situation. - 3.3 Restorative approaches are not the same as mediation because they involve the recognition of harm and some attempt at restitution, agreed by both parties through deepened understanding.
+This process involves the Responding student accepting that they have caused harm, whether intentionally or not, and taking action to resolve the situation.
+Whether a restorative process is appropriate is the decision of a reporting person.
+College will never pressure a reporting student to engage with a respondent in restorative justice.

+- 3.3 Restorative approaches are not the same as mediation because they involve the recognition of harm and some attempt at restitution, agreed by both parties through deepened understanding.
 Restorative approaches seek to enhance learning and depth of relationship.
-They are intended to inform the broader culture of a community. - 3.4 The Senior Tutor will meet with the Reporting Person and their Tutor to explain the procedure and gain their agreement to take part.
-They will then meet with the responding student and

-- inform them of the procedure.
-If either student does not agree, the Senior Tutor will decide whether or not the case should be referred to the Student Discipline Procedure. - 3.5 The Senior Tutor will appoint a trained facilitator to oversee the procedure. - 3.6 The facilitator will discuss with the Senior Tutor, the students and their Tutors whether to call a meeting of both parties or to deal with each individually. - 3.7 The facilitator will conduct the meetings and identify the measures that could be taken to reconcile the complaint.
+They are intended to inform the broader culture of a community.
+The Senior Tutor will meet with the Reporting Person and their Tutor to explain the procedure and gain their agreement to take part.
+They will then meet with the responding student and inform them of the procedure.
+If either student does not agree, the Senior Tutor will decide whether or not the case should be referred to the Student Discipline Procedure. - 3.4 The Senior Tutor will appoint a trained facilitator to oversee the procedure. - 3.5 The facilitator will discuss with the Senior Tutor, the students and their Tutors whether to call a meeting of both parties or to deal with each individually. - 3.6 The facilitator will conduct the meetings and identify the measures that could be taken to reconcile the complaint.
 These will be discussed with the students and a short report will be produced.
 Students should be encouraged to try to describe the behaviour very precisely, including where and when it happened.
-Students should also make it clear how they feel about what has happened, and describe the effect it is having on them.
-Finally, they should be encouraged to say precisely what they want to happen going forward. - 3.8 The facilitator will produce a short report summarising the agreed measures and recommending an outcome.
+Students should also make it clear how they feel about what has happened and describe the effect it is having on them.
+Finally, they should be encouraged to say precisely what they want to happen going forward. - 3.7 The facilitator will produce a short report summarising the agreed measures and recommending an outcome.